CERTprogramming/SpecLens-PML/README.md

 - Generates labeled datasets through dynamic execution and contract checking
 - Trains and versions machine learning models automatically
 - Serves predictions as operational risk scores (`LOW`, `MEDIUM`, `HIGH`)
-- Monitors safety-oriented metrics (e.g., Recall on risky functions)
+- Monitors safety-oriented metrics (e.g., recall on risky functions)
-- Triggers Continuous Training when performance degrades
+- Automatically triggers retraining when model performance degrades
 - Promotes new models only if they improve over the active one

-This closes the loop between **training, monitoring, and deployment**, implementing a simplified but realistic Continuous Learning workflow.
+This closes the loop between **training, monitoring and deployment**, implementing a simplified but realistic Continuous Learning workflow.

 Unlike formal verification tools, SpecLens-PML does **not** aim to prove